-490, 491, 492, 493 1 - 3 hours, any semester Special Studies Prerequisite: Instructor approval special studies Guided research and investigations in an advanced area of study.
-1 - 3 hours, any semester Prerequisites: 1) Minimum 2.75 GPA; 2) Minimum 3.0 GPA in all courses of area where assisting; 499 3) Instructor's permission Instructional Upon recommendation of the instructor, a student may petition the Vice President Assistantship of Academic Affairs for the assistantship.
+1 - 3 hours, any semester

+Prerequisites: 1) Minimum 2.75 GPA;

+2) Minimum 3.0 GPA in all courses of area where assisting;

+3) Instructor's permission

+Upon recommendation of the instructor, a student may petition the Vice President of Academic Affairs for the assistantship.
 The petition shall include a description of the student's duties.
 The approved petition will be presented to the Registrar's Office at the time of Registration.
 The assistantship may apply as elective hours.

-A TWO- or THREE-LETTER SYSTEM is USED to IDENTIFY AREAS of STUDY:
+A TWO- or THREE-LETTER SYSTEM USED to IDENTIFY AREAS of STUDY: